laithmh/MusicLotm/README.md

 MusicLotm is a high-performance, offline-first music player for Android, designed with a focus on minimalist aesthetics and robust state management.
 Originally built with GetX, the project has been architecturally refactored to Riverpod to ensure scalability and predictable state handling.

 ✨ What’s New in v1.1.0
-Architectural Migration: Fully transitioned from GetX to Riverpod for cleaner dependency injection and state management.

 Neumorphic UI Design: A fresh, modern interface leveraging soft shadows and minimalist components for a premium tactile feel.